Airline Pet Travel Tips

 In addition to showing your name and address, as required by USDA, you must mark the kennel with the telephone number of a person at the destination who can be contacted about your pet.
 This is especially important if you are sending your animal unaccompanied through the cargo system, because you will not be at the airport to claim your pet upon arrival.
 It may be helpful to contact a pet travel service to handle an unaccompanied shipment, since these services manage pick-up and delivery and can advise on quarantine requirements for international travel.
 If your animal is traveling in the cargo system, remember that after arriving at their destination, there is a processing period for cargo, which may vary by airline and airport.
 If you have questions, be sure to contact your airline.

-Pets are welcome on most trains in Europe including France, Germany and Italy.
+In Europe, Pets are welcome on most trains in Europe including France, Germany and Italy.
 They are not permitted on Eurostar trains.

 In most cases, small dogs travel free or at a minimal charge, and large dogs travel at half the 2nd class fare, even if traveling with passengers in 1st class; this charge is payable directly to the conductor.